sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     ![CCInfo](ccinfo.png)

-### Create the Mobile Services App via the MS App Create Transaction
+### Create a SAP Service and Asset Manager Mobile Services App with Metrics

 1. Execute the transaction **`/MERP/CPMS_APPCREATE`** from the SAP GUI, then select your required variant (i.e., `SAP&SAM_<version>`).